9 Ways to Stop the Incredible Damage of Negative Self Talk

 Learn to accept—not love—your flaws

 If you try persuading yourself you love your imperfections, your inner lie detector will go crazy.
 “To convince yourself it’s a good thing can be sort of annoying,” Johnson says.
-“You know your giving yourself a pep talk, and it falls short.”
-Instead of forcing a positive spin on your weaknesses, give yourself perspective and remind yourself they seem worse to you than they really are.
+“You know you’re giving yourself a pep talk, and it falls short.”
+Instead of forcing a positive spin on your weaknesses, give yourself perspective, and remind yourself they seem worse to you than they really are.